2366: Torno, Cueva del

 Length 5471m Depth 60m

-Updated 8th October 2006; 16th January, 10th May, 28th October, 18th December 2007; 16th April, 4th, 21st October, 9th November 2008; 7th, 16th May, 5th November 2009; 6th January, 14th May, 4th, 15th October 2011; 27th September 2012; 5th December 2015; 19th February 2016; 1st July, 24th September 2018; 15th September, 27th October 2019; 8th January 2020
+Updated 8th October 2006; 16th January, 10th May, 28th October, 18th December 2007; 16th April, 4th, 21st October, 9th November 2008; 7th, 16th May, 5th November 2009; 6th January, 14th May, 4th, 15th October 2011; 27th September 2012; 5th December 2015; 19th February 2016; 1st July, 24th September 2018; 15th September, 27th October 2019; 8th January 2020; 26th September 2024

 When you're standing next to it, the cave has an obvious, draughting entrance that was pointed out to Matienzo cavers one Sunday afternoon by a Spaniard who'd remembered it from his childhood.
 The location was confirmed in 2018.

 Each section should be given a proper description.
 The surveys next to the batches are png files produced from Tunnel (with no shown scale).
 This is (probably) a temporary measure until the descriptions of each section is written up (with references to some photos?!).
 The Easter 2006 draft 1 survey (with scale) can be seen here.
 The survey with the addition of the Easter 2008 extensions is a "work in progress".
+The survey will be updated (if possible) after trips in 2024 found the drawn survey incomplete and without names to tie in with the description.
+See Survey note below.

 Entrance Series (survey - batch 2366_06_01 Carmen)